Your experience as a Unitec student – what’s staying the same

 Partnerships and agreements

-We look forward to honouring and advancing the current partnerships and agreements held by our provider.
+We look forward to honouring and advancing the current relationships held by our provider.

 There are also many opportunities to expand our relationships with industry, iwi and other interested parties.